PanoEvJ/LLM_Engineering/Week 2/Day 2/README.md

-# Generative Supervised Fine-tuning of GPT-2
+# Instruction Tuning of Llama-2

 Today we'll be working through a notebook focused on instruct-tuning LLaMA 2!